 The Great Melbourne Telescope was recovered from Mount Stromlo Observatory in two stages.

 Museum Victoria recovered more than half of the telescope from Mount Stromlo in 1984; these parts included a primary mirror, half of the telescope tube, setting circles, counterweights, bearings, load reduction assemblies and parts and a grinding and polishing machine for the speculum mirrors.
 The polar and declination axis assembly, and north and south pier supports remained at Stromlo as part of the rebuilt 50 Inch Telescope.

 The bushfire that swept across Mount Stromlo destroyed all the major telescopes and many of the buildings.
 In the case of the 50 Inch Telescope, the aluminium dome itself caught fire and melted onto the telescope.
 Temperatures reached an estimated 500ºC, shattering its Pyrex glass mirror.
 The steel struts were softened, causing parts of the structure to sag.
-Only the large iron castings from the GMT, bent metal and broken glass remained.
+Only the large iron castings from the Great Melbourne Telescope, bent metal and broken glass remained.

-The Astronomical Society of Victoria (ASV) and Museum Victoria (MV) discussed the future of the 50 Inch with the Mount Stromlo Observatory, and in 2008 it was agreed that the remaining parts of the original GMT could be returned to Melbourne.
+The Astronomical Society of Victoria (ASV) and Museum Victoria (MV) discussed the future of the 50 Inch with the Mount Stromlo Observatory, and in 2008 it was agreed that the remaining parts of the original Great Melbourne Telescope could be returned to Melbourne.
 This decision also had to be approved by the Commonwealth Government, as the 50 Inch Telescope was on the National Heritage Register as a significant part of Mount Stromlo’s history.

 A recovery team made up of Mount Stromlo staff, MV and the ASV dismantled the telescope parts for transport in November 2008.